l7mp/learning-go/99-labs/07-service-mesh/README.md

 ## Observability

-One of the most useful features of a service mesh is that it provided deep insight into the actual communication patterns between microservices: you can see which service (that is, Kubernetes Service!) exchanges traffic with which other services, the instantaneous HTTP request rate and response time(!), HTTP status codes (so you can spot frequent HTTP failure statuses like 404 or 500), you can even trace client calls through the mesh.
+One of the most useful features of a service mesh is that it provides deep and real-time(!) insight into the communication patterns between microservices: you can see which service (that is, Kubernetes Service) exchanges traffic with which other services, the instantaneous HTTP request rate and response time, HTTP status codes (so you can spot HTTP failure statuses like 404 or 500 as the show up), you can even trace client calls through the mesh.
 The low level metrics are collected by [Prometheus](https://istio.io/latest/docs/tasks/observability/metrics/querying-metrics), which can then be visualized in fancy dashboards using [Grafana](https://istio.io/latest/docs/tasks/observability/metrics/using-istio-dashboard).
-However, by far the most useful (and visually appealing!) observability tool provided by Istio is [Kiali](https://istio.io/latest/docs/tasks/observability/kiali).
+However, perhaps the most useful (and visually appealing!) observability tool provided by Istio is [Kiali](https://istio.io/latest/docs/tasks/observability/kiali).

-Instead of going into the details of the monitoring goodies what Kiali provided, it is best if you experience it firsthand.
+Instead of describing the monitoring goodies what Kiali offers, it is best if you experience it firsthand.
 First, generate some background traffic: the below will query the `/api/clear` API endpoint 5 times per second and dump the output to the console.

 ``` bash
 watch -n .2 curl -o /dev/null -s http://${EXTERNAL_IP}:${EXTERNAL_PORT}/api/clear